Sonic-TV/extended-tricoro-for-lr2/README.md

 # For making customization parts...
 Just check the files in `template-for-customize-parts` to make your own.
 PSDs of note bombs and key lights will be provided on a later date.

+# About Mascot System......
+The mascots should be 160x160px per-frame with 25 frames inside the sheet.
+Mascots are in Beat Sync.
+Hu Tao Sprites included inside the git was originally done by https://space.bilibili.com/2425374 in bilibili.
+Many Thanks.

 # NO CHARGES REQUIRED, BUT if you want to do some donations......
 Here. `paypal(dot)com(slash)paypalme(slash)sonictvbms`